 It’s important to note that active noise cancellation won’t block everything, either.
 The microphone and transducer cannot respond quickly enough to instantly stop sharp, sudden screeches and thuds, so these tend to sneak through.
 Active cancellation excels at getting rid of long-term noise like clattering subways, murmuring crowds, or engines.

 Finally, remember that there’s a big difference between the best noise-canceling headphones and the headsets with the best fidelity or sound experience.
-When you have a transducer up in your ear blocking out external sound, it can interfere a bit with your music: sound quality just won’t be as accurate as it would be without the noise canceling, though it’s difficult for most to tell.
+When you have a transducer up in your ear blocking out external sound, it can interfere a bit with your music: sound quality just won’t be as accurate as it would be without noise-canceling, though it’s difficult for most to tell.

 Most Important Features